 Choosing a simple blogging platform may not be that hard.
 If you are not interested in building complex web projects, there are great tools that will let you blog without having to worry about technicalities.
 In that case, we suggest that you take a look at the differences between WordPress and WordPress.com and also see if you should go for WordPress or Blogger.

 What is Drupal?

-Drupal is a free open source CMS that allows everyone to build websites and other complex web projects.
-With the CMS, you can create blogs, personal or business sites, forums, online stores, intranets and even social networking sites.
-Although it can be used both by beginners and professional, Drupal is more suitable for experienced users who know a thing or two about web technologies and coding.
+Drupal is a free open-source CMS that allows everyone to build websites and other complex web projects.
+With the CMS, you can create blogs, personal or business sites, forums, online stores, intranets, and even social networking sites.
+Although it can be used both by beginners and professionals, Drupal is more suitable for experienced users who know a thing or two about web technologies and coding.
 As you can imagine, building a social networking site from scratch can’t be categorized as easy.

 Drupal supports content management, collaborative authoring, podcasts, image galleries, p2p networking, and much more.
 It allows easy extensions in the form of modules, but although everything sounds very similar to WordPress, there are still crucial differences that will help you choose one over the other.

 Although the following video shows older versions of WordPress and Drupal, the basic features haven’t changed that much.
 Because of that, the comparison is valid for the new versions of the two CMS as well.

 [VIDEO] WordPress vs. Drupal: ► Subscribe for more useful videos

 Before you can start making a website with WordPress or Drupal, you have to install the CMS of your choice.
 Although both feature quick installation, there are some differences that you should know about.

 WordPress.org is famous for its five-minute installation process.
 Since most of web hosting companies already offer installation scripts, users just have to open them and follow on-screen instructions.
 Depending on a script, users may completely avoid setting up databases and other things that might be confusing to beginners.